turlodales/SpinSettings/README.md

 for 64bit Devices Plz use the SpinSettings-2 version https://github.com/turlodales/Spinsettings-2

+for iPadOS Devices plz use the SpinSettings-2 (iPadSO) https://github.com/turlodales/SpinSettings-2-iPadSO- for TVOS Devices plz use the SpinSettings-2 (TVSO)

 my layout is taken form another tweak i have been working so i will be neating this up later just trying to make it looking better and easyer for my own mind.

 My own plan is to make it work from see below